The Happy Gang: Early years

 In 1937, CBC Regional Program Director George Taggart was given the assignment to come up with a Monday-through-Friday half-hour variety program that would fill the period 1:00 to 1:30 p.m.
 E.S.T.
 His tight budget permitted only four musicians.
 To “lead the band”, and as Master of Ceremonies, Taggart’s choice was Bert Pearl, whose real name was Bert Shapira.
 Credited with coming up with the concept that became the Happy Gang, Pearl's on-air persona was "that slap-happy chappy, the Happy Gang's Own Pappy."
 His fellow musicians were trumpeter Robert (Bob) Farnon, violinist Blain Mathé and organist Kathleen (Kay) Stokes.
 Stokes was already a popular entertainer; she had been the staff organist at CFRB in Toronto, and was also known in vaudeville and on the air as "Canada's Sweetheart of the Theatre Organ."
 She was the only female member of the Happy Gang, and she remained with them throughout their 22 years on the air.
 The fact that Stokes was the Happy Gang's only female member was mentioned in the show's signature song: they would sing "It’s the Happy Gang with the boys and Kay Stokes.
 We hope you’ll like our music and our songs and our jokes..."

 Herb May, who served his apprenticeship with CBO Ottawa and had been moved to Toronto, became the show’s first regular announcer.
 George Temple was appointed the Happy Gangs first producer, and he remained a producer for the show till 1955.
 The Happy Gang show was originally broadcast at 11:30 a.m.; it was later moved to 1 in the afternoon.
 Singer-accordionist Eddie Allen joined in 1938 and stayed with the Gang for the remainder of their history, along with Mathé and Stokes.
 After Bert Pearl's departure in 1955, Allen became the Happy Gangs Master of Ceremonies.

 The show had an iconic opening which became a catch-phrase for Canadian listeners: first there was the sound of someone knocking at the door—it was actually violinist Blain Mathé, rapping on his violin.
 Then a voice asked, "Who's there?"
 The response, "It's the Happy Gang."
 And the reply, "Well, come on in!"

+The Happy Gang was also heard in the United States.
+A 1949 article in Radio Showmanship stated that the program aired on the Mutual Broadcasting System from Monday to Friday, 1:15 to 1:45 p.m., and listed its United States sponsorship model as co-operative.
+The article stated that the program had originated in Canada in June 1937 and that the Mutual Broadcasting System had carried it in the United States since 1938.